dmitrybirin/tello-api/README.md

 });
 ```

 When connecting to the drone, client UDP port on your machine assigned by default.
-To change that use the optional parameters to connect command: [DroneConnectInterface](./src/types.ts#L7) as in example with defaults 👇
+To change that use the optional parameters to connect command: [DroneConnectInput interface](./src/types.ts#L7) as in example with defaults 👇

 ``` typescript